RussRobin/Uncertainty/README.md

 ## Citation

-For any questions, please feel free to reach out to russ000robin@gmail.com.
+For any questions, please feel free to start an issue.

 (Available soon).